quii/learn-go-with-tests/concurrency/readme.md

 ==================
 ```

-Again, the details are hard to read, but the headline isn't: `WARNING: DATA
+The details are, again, hard to read - but the headline isn't: `WARNING: DATA
 RACE` is pretty unambiguous.
 Reading into the body of the error we can see two
 different goroutines performing writes on a map - pretty much as we suspected.